Trade Setup for Tuesday: Top 14 things to know before Opening Bell

 FII & DII data

-For July 9, DHFL and Reliance Capital are under the F&O ban period.Securities in ban period under the F&O segment include companies in which security has crossed 95 percent of the market-wide position limit.
+For July 16, DHFL, IDBI Bank, Reliance Capital and Reliance Infrastructure are under the F&O ban period.Securities in ban period under the F&O segment include companies in which security has crossed 95 percent of the market-wide position limit.